kasir-barati/you-say/README.md

 5. **E2E tests**: I consciously decided to use _e2e tests_ and _Integration Tests_ interchangeably.
 6. **Security Tests**: Tests that assess authentication and authorization layers, we are also checking our RESTful API interfaces and if we can call them by passing invalid data or miss some part of them that are necessary.
 7. **System Tests**: Here is where actually business lives, from registering a user to logics for whatever it might be.
 But make no mistake, we are not gonna test everything here.
 We will only tests **CBP** here and try to spread the burden to unit test layer.
 If each unit works as expected there are little that might go wrong.
-8. **Regression Tests**: in _System Tests_ we said "there are little that might go wrong" when we have well tested units but if something might go wrong it will.
+8. **Regression Tests**: in _System Tests_ we said "there are little that might go wrong" when we have well tested units but if something might go wrong, it will.
 So that's where _Regression Tests_ comes into picture.
-We will thoroughly test bugs and functionality enhancements in regression tests.
+We will thoroughly test bugs, UI/UX issues, and functionality enhancements in regression tests.

 > [!CAUTION]
 >